NettleHook/CS157A_S1_Group19/README.md

 - search by cooking time + prep time
 - hour-minute conversion
 - Added checkboxes to switch between searching for any or all ingredients or diets
+- Likes are displayed for each recipe
+- If user is logged in, they can like and bookmark recipes

 #### Full Recipe Page
 - new page featuring full recipe information
+- Likes are displayed for recipe
+- If user is logged in, they can like and bookmark recipe

 #### Login System
 - Passwords are encrypted